 Do not wax your recreation vehicle in direct sunlight.
 Wax it after the surfaces have cooled.

 Do not apply wax to any area having a flat black finish as it can cause discoloration.
 If the finish has been stained with wax, wipe off the area with a soft cloth and warm water.
-When waxing the area around the various openings, do not apply any wax on the weather strip.
-If it is stained with wax, the weather strip cannot maintain a weatherproof seal around the opening.
+When waxing the area around openings, do not apply wax on the weather strip.
+If stained with wax, the weather strip cannot maintain a weatherproof seal.